Skip to content

 2. Reset task status to delivered

-3. Clear result, completed_at, started_at
+3. Clear result, completed_at, and started_at; preserve task-lifetime runtime_submitted_at and consumed_at

 4. Reset expires_at (+1 hour)

-5. Create a new inbox entry
+5. Create a new inbox entry linked to the original logical task_id

 6. SSE push new_task